Do you need to get contractor bids for your HOA? If so, how many bids should you get? And what preparations should you do prior to obtaining the bids?

 Tip #4: Use Proper Documentation

 Homeowners will grow suspicious if it’s for a large or ongoing project and your board can’t secure three bids.
 To avoid this, it is essential to document everything.
 Make it clear, with supporting evidence, that your board tried its hardest to obtain multiple bids but ultimately failed to do so.
-Even just putting together a list of the contractors you contacted and those that responded is enough to wash away any doubts.
+Even just putting together a list of the contractors you contacted and those who responded is enough to wash away any doubts.

 Tip #5: Make Sure Your HOA Can Pay